Three types of tsunami | Evacuation zones | Tsunami warnings | Get tsunami ready

 There may be official warnings issued by Civil Defence Emergency Managment officials from your Council and emergency services.
 These can include warnings over local radio and television, WREMO or Council social media or websites, or emergency services and Council vehicles using public adress systems to clear the beaches and streets within the vicinity of the beaches.

-- If the official warning requires you to evacuate, you are best to make your way to friends or family outside of the evacuation zone or take direction from your council on the day.
+- If you evacuate, it's best to make your way to friends or family outside of the evacuation zone or take direction from your council on the day.

 - Don’t go down to the sea or return to your property until you have been told it is safe to do so.